Urban-Meteorology-Reading/UMEP-Workshop/source/GettingData/SUEWS4.rst

 -  `UMEP2`
 -  `GIS1`

-**Constraints**

-- The actual download of data takes a long time (hours).

 **Activity**

 -  Get aquainted with the ERA5 meteorological download tool in UMEP.

+-  Get aquainted with the Meteorological Pre-processor in UMEP.

 -  `Video link <>`__ UNDER PREPARETION

-- ERA5 data can be used to force SUEWS.
-However there are several `height <Ht1>` related considerations.
+**Constraints**

+- The actual download of data takes a long time (hours).